 How do I stop masking on dates as an autistic person?

-Start with small, low-stakes adjustments: allow natural eye contact patterns, stim openly, and give honest answers.
-Choose sensory-friendly environments where masking feels less necessary.
-Build confidence through gradual authenticity rather than trying to unmask completely all at once.
+Start with small, low-stakes adjustments: let your eye contact fall naturally, stim openly, and give honest answers.
+Choose sensory-friendly settings where masking feels less necessary.
+Build confidence through gradual authenticity rather than trying to drop the whole mask at once.

 Why is masking on dates harmful?

-Masking prevents genuine intimacy because your date falls for a performance rather than the real you.
-Maintaining the mask becomes increasingly exhausting, and research links sustained masking to higher rates of burnout, anxiety, and depression in autistic adults.
+Masking blocks genuine intimacy, because your date connects with a performance rather than the real you.
+Keeping the mask up gets steadily more exhausting, and studies link sustained masking to burnout, anxiety, and low mood in autistic adults.

 What does masking look like on a date?

-Masking includes forcing eye contact, suppressing stims, rehearsing conversation topics, monitoring your tone, pretending to enjoy environments that overwhelm you, and agreeing with things you do not actually agree with.
+It can mean forcing eye contact, sitting on your stims, rehearsing topics in advance, policing your tone, pretending to enjoy a place that overwhelms you, and agreeing with things you do not really agree with.

 Where can autistic people date without needing to mask?

-Neurodivergent dating platforms like Spectrum Singles are designed so that masking is unnecessary.
-Everyone on the platform understands autism from personal experience, which removes the pressure to perform neurotypicality.
+Neurodivergent dating platforms like Spectrum Singles are built so masking is not required.
+Everyone there understands autism from the inside, which takes away the pressure to perform neurotypicality.